Reward Distributors

 Efficient continuous payouts

-First detailed in DIP-0002, the DIG Reward Distributor can be seen as a permissioned liquidity farm.
-A manager sets and removes active mirrors, each with a corresponding number of shares.
-During 1-week epoch, rewards committed by anyone are continuously allocated to active mirrors based on their shares.
-Payout transactions can be triggered by anyone, and payouts are automatically made when a mirror becomes offline.
+A manager sets and removes entries with varying weights.
+In DIG's use, the manager sets and removes active mirrors, each with a corresponding number of shares.
+During 1-week epochs, rewards are continuously allocated to active mirrors based on their shares.

-Anyone can commit funds to be distributed during current and future epochs.
+In all variations of the distributor, anyone can commit funds to be distributed during current and future epochs.
 For future epochs, funds may also be clawed back - however, a fee will be incurred (to disincentivized 'fake' commitments).
 This ensures that, should a manager misbehave (i.e., falsely report one or more mirror statuses on-chain), farm incentive providers have a way of stopping the majority of manager fees and changing to another farm.
 Manager fees are proportional to committed funds and are paid out at the start of each epoch.
+Payouts may be initiated by anyone or solely by the recipient via a message - this behavior is set at distributor launch and may not be changed.

 State

 Unlike XCHandles and CATalog, the DIG Reward Distributor holds a complex state that may not be arbitrarily updated by an external singleton.
 Instead, each action can update the dynamic state according to well-defined rules.
-The state of the reward distributor is (list total_reserves active_shares round_reward_info round_time_info) .
+The state of the reward distributor is (c total_reserves (c active_shares (c round_reward_info round_time_info))) .
 The first argument is used to keep track of all the funds the DIG Reward Distributor holds.
 The second argument tracks the number of currently active shares, which is important for reward calculation. round_reward_info is defined as (cumulative_payout . remaining_rewards) and tracks the cumulative payout per share since launch and the remaining amount of rewards in the current epoch, respectively.
 Lastly, round_time_info is defined as (last_update . epoch_end) and tracks the time when the reward distribution (cumulative payout) was last calculated, as well as the timestamp when the epoch ends.
+In Rue, the state is defined as follows:

 Another difference when compared to XCHandles/CATalog is that the DIG Reward Distributor manages funds.
 Specifically, a CAT determined at launch is used for rewards.
 This means that the reward distributor uses a single-reserve finalizer, as described here.
 The finalizer automatically detects output conditions starting with the special opcode -42and makes the reserve output them instead of the singleton - this is useful for facilitating payouts.
 Moreover, the finalzier automatically re-creates the reserve, ensuring it stores an amount of total_reserves mojos (taken from the latest state).